shaunfrancis/unicode-showcase/README.md

 # Unicode Showcase
-A Twitter bot to celebrate each and every character in the Unicode standard, once every three hours.
+An Instagram bot to celebrate each and every character in the Unicode standard, once every eight hours.